 While it's true that the craze ended about five years ago, Pokémon Go is still a great game to get into.
-Wandering around the real world, with an augmented Pokémon-world reality on your phone, is an absolute dream come true for fans of the franchise.
+Wandering around the real world, with an augmented Pokémon-centric reality on your phone, is an absolute dream come true for fans of the franchise.

-It's also a great way to get some exercise and vitamin D as you game, but please look where you're going.
-You don't want to fall down a man-hole as you search for that rare Pokémon.
+It's also a great way to get some exercise and vitamin D as you game, but please look where you're going - you don't want to fall down a man-hole as you search for that rare Pokémon.

-Like a lot of mobile games it's a pick up and play kind of affair, but you can also spend all day on Marvel Snap.
-With the great artwork, slick gameplay, and huge range of Marvel characters, we reckon this would be a day well spent.
+Like a lot of mobile games, it's a pick up and play kind of affair, but you can also spend all day on Marvel Snap.
+With the great artwork, slick gameplay and huge range of Marvel characters, we reckon this would be a day well spent.

 Another casual one here, but it's so adorable we just have to give it a high spot.
 In this role-playing sim, players take control of a character who inherits a farm.
 How they continue with the open-ended story after that is up to them - if you want, you can live a quiet life of solitude, or you could get married and have children.

-Just look at that screenshot, though - it's a lovely looking game.
+Just look at that screenshot, though - it's a lovely-looking game.
 And if you give it a chance, we think you'll have a lovely time.

 One of the best video games of all time was released on mobile earlier this year, so we had no choice but to whack it at the top of this list.
-Papers Please is a border-control-officer-sim, which is absolutely nowhere near as dull as that sounds.
+Papers, Please is a border control officer sim, which is absolutely nowhere near as dull as that sounds.

 Your decisions have consequences, both for the innocent (or not) people you're letting into the fictional dystopia of Arstotzka, and for your own family at home.
 It's a moral dilemma game and, dare we say it, a piece of art.
 You need this game, and if you haven't already played it, download it on your phone.

-And here's one final note.
-If you're playing on iPhone, it's also worth checking out Apple Arcade (click that link to learn more), a subscription service that lets you play brilliantly fun games like Alba's Wildlife Adventure, Hot Lava and Warped Kart Racers.
+And here's one final note: If you're playing on iPhone, it's also worth checking out Apple Arcade, a subscription service that lets you play brilliantly fun games like Alba's Wildlife Adventure, Hot Lava and Warped Kart Racers.